chaoscalm/Secured-Hardware-And-Software/README.md

 > Explaination
 > - If your forget or don't really lock your phone it will prevent ill intentioned user to access to your Datas.

-- Bonus tips 2 : Take an icloud+ account 0,99/month ans generate one email by services (hide my email), link your external domain (if you own one).

-> Explaination
-> - If your forget or don't really lock your phone it will prevent ill intentioned user to access to your Datas.

 - Congratulation your have easily secured your iPhone now pass to another Hardware if you have them.

 ## Ipad Os (Ipad)